 The money laundering process is a complicated one, and one of the questions we sometimes hear is ‘do you actually wash money in money laundering?’.
-In this article, we aim to provide clarity on the money laundering process.
+In this article, we aim to provide clarity on the stages of money laundering.
 We’ll walk you through the common stages of money laundering and discuss how to report money laundering safely.

 What is Money Laundering?